Introducing Robbie Mullens - a 24 year old supermarket employee.

 "Oh no," said Robbie, mentally preparing himself for what Roland was going to say next.

 "I had to work late one night, so her uncle who was in town visiting picked her up on his motorcycle.
 They were riding up Wolcott Road in Wolcott.
-A big Chevy Suburban cuts them off.
-Her uncle couldn't stop and the motorcycle hit the Suburban and they were both killed.
-Next day I call work and tell them I'm taking a few bereavement days.
-They told me I couldn't.
-Told me bereavement days were for family only and she wasn't my family.
+A big SUV cuts them off.and her uncle couldn't stop and the motorcycle hit the SUV.
+They both were killed.
+Next day I call work and tell them I'm taking a few bereavement days and they told me I couldn't because bereavement days were for family only and she wasn't my family.
 Not my family.
 Can you believe that?
 She was my fiance and we were six or seven weeks from getting married.
 So I said to them eff you, I quit."

-"That's really rotten what the did to you.
-I'm sorry about your fiance.
-My girlfriend died in a traffic accident last year too."
+"That's really rotten what happened to you.
+I'm sorry about your fiance."

 "Then I had a mental breakdown.
-I don't want you to think I'm a psychopath.
-I'm not.
-This was the first time that happened.
-No one close to me died before.
+I'm not a psychopath.
+I never lost anyone close to me before and didn't know how to handle it.
 My mom's parents both died while she was still a teenager.
 My other grandparents and my father died while my Mom was still pregnant with me.
 I moved out of my apartment and back in with my mom.
 I did nothing for the next eight months, but watch TV and stuff myself stupid with junk food.
 I gained something like seventy-five pounds.
 I really didn't care.
 Then last week I felt better and decided to make myself a productive member of society again.
-I bought myself new clothes, got contacts, bleached my hair blonde, and started applying for jobs.
-Once I start working I've gotta try and lose weight."
+I bought myself new clothes, got contacts, bleached my hair blonde, and started applying for jobs."

 "As far as I'm concerned, Roland, you're hired.
 You start tomorrow at 8:30.
 Let me get you some shirts to wear."